0

 • They accelerate joint aging and degeneration

-This helps explain why joint stiffness, pain, and inflammatory flares often appear or worsen around menopause.
+This helps explain why joint stiffness, discomfort, and changes in recovery often appear or become more noticeable around the menopausal transition.

 2. Breakdown of the cartilage matrix (loss of joint cushioning)